Chabahar Port: Relationship with CPEC

 Iran has stated that Chabahar is not a rival to Pakistan's Gwadar and invited Pakistan to join in its development.
 Pakistani analysts have endorsed the view, stating that Gwadar has an advantage by being a deep sea port and the expansion of Chabahar would in fact expand trade through Gwadar.
 Larger vessels that cannot dock at Chabahar could dock at Gwadar and the cargo transshipped to Chabahar.
-Pakistan's foreign policy advisor Sartaj Aziz has signalled that Pakistan may link the Gwadar port to Chabahar.
+Pakistan's foreign policy advisor Sartaj Aziz has signaled that Pakistan may link the Gwadar port to Chabahar.

 However, in 2016, a retired Pakistani military officer characterized cooperation between India, Iran, and Afghanistan as a "security threat to Pakistan", that had "ominous and far-reaching implications" to the region.
 He also bemoaned the country's increasing "isolationism" and blamed what he called the “inaction” of the Foreign Office of Nawaz Sharif's government.

 In light of trade restrictions imposed on Iran by USA, India had reduced oil imports from Iran, but USA has not intervened directly in the port's development.
 Jeff Smith, a South Asia expert at The Heritage Foundation in Washington, said in November 2017, "conservative analysts in [Washington] DC have accepted the fact that India will maintain some form of relationship with Iran, Iran is more about a transport corridor to Afghanistan; that it has no interest in advancing Iran's agenda in the Middle East; and that whatever space India evacuates there will be filled by China".